XiaoTianFan/Anthropineral-Digital-Set-Design/shared/documentation/PROJECT_PLAN.md

 **🎉 Major Milestone Achieved: The system now provides a complete theatre production pipeline from SD card insertion to sophisticated 3D visual effects with professional constant bloom emission!**

-**🎭 Theatre Production Status: 98% Complete - Only global keyboard triggers remain for full automation**
+**🎭 Theatre Production Status: 100% Complete - All core automation features implemented including global keyboard triggers!**

-**✨ New Feature: Professional constant bloom emission system implemented - particles now act like light bulbs with Max jit.gl-style bloom effects!**
+**✨ Latest Achievement: Global keyboard trigger system (down arrow key) with safety mechanisms and live status monitoring implemented!**

 This plan provides a comprehensive roadmap.
 We can adjust and elaborate on specific sections as development progresses.